stanton26/AppDefense/labs-partner/aws-integration-partner-lab.md

 4. Click **Sign In**
 5. You are now signed in to the AWS console.
 Make sure the region selected is **Oregon**
 6. Click on the **EFS** service under the storage section
 7. Select your Student# NFS (where # is the number assigned to you.
 Students 11 through 20 are assigned shares 1 through 10.
-For example Student 11 has share 1 Student 12 has shsare 2 and student 20 has shsare 10)
+For example Student 11 has share 1 Student 12 has share 2 and student 20 has share 10)
 8. Note the IP address
 9. Back on your vCenter Server tab, click on **Launch Web Console**  for your EFS VM (Might need to allow pop ups in browser).
 Log in using the following credentials:
  a. **User**: root